 In 2014, the Ukleja Center began offering annual grants to support faculty ethics research and contributions to the body of knowledge in disciplinary and interdisciplinary ethics.
-CSULB faculty members are invited to apply for ethics research stipends each fall.
-Current ethics research topics include:
+CSULB faculty members are invited to apply here each fall.
+Our 2016-2017 stipends are supporting the following research endeavors:

 In 2012, the center initiated a university-wide survey to learn how ethics is being taught across the CSULB campus.
-In addition to serving as a pilot study for a national survey on teaching ethics, this survey is fostering collaborative relationships for research in the field of ethical leadership.
+A White Paper on Ethics Training at CSULB summarizes the survey's findings.
 As a result of the survey, the center developed an online teaching tool, Designs 4 Teaching Ethics, to help faculty deepen students' learning about ethics.
 All CSULB faculty are invited to participate through Beachboard.

-For more information about any of the center's research initiatives, please contact Dr. Brenda Freshman, Director of Research.
+For more information about any of the center's research initiatives, please contact Dr. Brenda Freshman, Research Director.